Home> Specialty Certifications> TBLS - Texas Board of Legal Specialization >Business Bankruptcy Law

 For purposes of the board certification program, the term "business bankruptcy law" is defined as dealing with transactional aspects of business bankruptcies, including representation of debtors, creditors, trustees and other parties in business.

 Certification by the Texas Board of Legal Specialization for bankruptcy law attorneys is available for the sub-categories of business bankruptcy law and consumer bankruptcy law.
+The program was launched in 1988.
+Today, more than 100 attorneys are certified as a specialist in Business Bankruptcy Law.
+An attorney may seek certification in one or both sub-categories of bankruptcy law.

-Lawyer Legion is the only commercial lawyer directory to properly acknowledge all ABA-accredited specialization programs and provide a dynamic directory of virtually every lawyer who has earned each certification, including board certification in criminal law offered by the Texas Board of Legal Specialization.
+Lawyer Legion is the only commercial lawyer directory to properly acknowledge all ABA-accredited specialization programs and provide a dynamic directory of virtually every lawyer who has earned each certification.

-Use this directory to connect with lawyers who are board certified specialists in Business Bankruptcy Law by the Texas Board of Legal Specialization.
+Use this directory to connect with lawyers who are board certified Business Bankruptcy Law specialists in Texas.
 Start by choosing your county from the list below.

 For purpose of the board certification program administered by TBLS, the term "Business Bankruptcy Law" is defined as the "practice of law dealing with the representation of business debtors, their creditors, and/or trustees in all areas of bankruptcy.
 It includes primarily representation in matters involving the Bankruptcy Code, and also, without limitation, all aspects of business debtor-creditor relations as they affect or are affected by bankruptcy or insolvency.